IsaacHair/map25.2/mandelbrot_attempt_1/readme.txt

 Yeah this thing is still failing, I need to try some different things.
 I'm gonna stop jumping ahead and just test the program as I go to ensure that it works well.

+Most of the plot programs actually work now.
+The precision is rather low at only 16 bits.